Visible Digital Seal

 Secure Data Package (“Seal”)

-At its heart, VDS is a block of digital data containing the specific information being secured (e.g., name, date, document type…).
+- At its heart, VDS is a block of digital data containing the specific information being secured (e.g., name, date, document type…).

-It includes essential technical information that verification systems need (like references to the rules it follows and the issuer’s credentials).
+- It includes essential technical information that verification systems need (like references to the rules it follows and the issuer’s credentials).

-It contains a digital signature – a unique, unforgeable cryptographic seal created by the authorized issuer using their private key.
+- It contains a digital signature – a unique, unforgeable cryptographic seal created by the authorized issuer using their private key.
 This seal mathematically proves the data hasn’t been tampered with and confirms who issued it.

 Manifest File (“Rulebook”)

-Not every VDS use case is the same.
+- Not every VDS use case is the same.
 The data needed for a health certificate differs from that for product authentication.

-The Manifest tells verification systems exactly what information should be inside that type of VDS, the format and constraints it must follow, and any specific validation policies.
+- The Manifest tells verification systems exactly what information should be inside that type of VDS, the format and constraints it must follow, and any specific validation policies.

-The VDS data itself contains a unique ID pointing to its correct Manifest rulebook.
+- The VDS data itself contains a unique ID pointing to its correct Manifest rulebook.

 Trusted Directory (“Trust Lists”)

-How does a verifier know if the organization that issued the VDS was actually allowed to?
+- How does a verifier know if the organization that issued the VDS was actually allowed to?
 And where are the rules (Manifest) and credentials found?

-These lists allow verifiers to trace back the issuer’s authority to a recognized source, confirming they are legitimate and authorized.
+- These lists allow verifiers to trace Back the issuer’s authority to a recognized source, confirming they are legitimate and authorized.
 They provide the secure links needed to find the correct Manifests and the issuer’s public key certificate for verification.

 Advantages of Implementing VDS

-Strong Authentication of Origin & Data: Provides verifiable proof that the information originated from the legitimate source and matches what was originally issued.
+provides verifiable proof that the information originated from the legitimate source and matches what was originally issued.

-Tamper-Proof Integrity: Guarantees the core information has not been altered since the VDS was created.
+guarantees the core information has not been altered since the VDS was created.

-Issuer Non-Repudiation: Provides cryptographic proof that the authorized issuer cannot deny having created the seal containing specific data at a specific time.
+provides cryptographic proof that the authorized issuer cannot deny having created the seal containing specific data at a specific time.

-Verifiable Timestamps: Includes a secure date and time of issuance within the digitally signed data.
+includes a secure date and time of issuance within the digitally signed data.

-Global Compatibility (Interoperability): Based on international standards (ISO 22385, ISO 22376, ETSI TSLs), ensuring VDS can be reliably checked by different systems worldwide.
+based on international standards (ISO 22385, ISO 22376, ETSI TSLs), ensuring VDS can be reliably checked by different systems worldwide.

-Enhanced Trust: Builds confidence for users and relying parties through a robust, transparent, and secure environment.
+builds confidence for users and relying parties through a robust, transparent, and secure environment.

 Beyond Security